Praful-Mali/LARAVEL-CRUD/readme.md

 ### Laravel
 Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

-### SB Admin 2
+### Other Project

 This is the CSS Bootstrap theme applied in this applciation.

-Source code of SB Admin Bootstrap can be found [Github](https://github.com/Praful-Mali/CRUD-Operation-laravel).
+Source code of other CRUD can be found [Github](https://github.com/Praful-Mali/CRUD-Operation-laravel).

 ## License

 ### Laravel
-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The Laravel framework is open-so urced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ### SB Admin
 Copyright 2013-2016 Blackrock Digital LLC.
 Code released under the [MIT license](https://github.com/Praful-Mali/CRUD-Operation-laravel).